clearpathrobotics/cpr-documentation/README.md

 <summary>Click to expand for details on how to update the Robots / ROS User Manual</summary>

 <br>
-The Robots / ROS sections of the website are a "versioned" document called `docs`, which means that a snapshot of the content is made to align with each ROS version.
+The Robots / ROS sections of the website are a "versioned" document called <code>docs</code>, which means that a snapshot of the content is made to align with each ROS version.
 This allows users to access version-specific copies of the documentation.